 Now, with new life experience to draw from, Ezra has traded his Army rifle back in for his paintbrush and is prepared to create new and inspiring canvases with the aim of celebrating the good, true and beautiful things of life.

 Ezra’s work has been accepted into both regional and national exhibitions, including the famed Arts for the Parks competition and PaintAmerica.
 He is a current a member of Oil Painters of America and was selected as an “Artist to Watch” by Southwest Art Magazine.
 His work is represented by Tirage Fine Art Gallery in Pasadena, CA, Waterhouse Gallery in Santa Barbara, CA, Howard/Mandville Gallery in Kirkland, WA and Waters Edge Gallery in his hometown of Gig Harbor, WA.
 He also accepts commissioned works for individual collectors.
-Ezra resides with his wife Heather and their two children Noah and Bella, in Los Angeles, CA.
+Ezra resides with his wife Heather and their children Noah, Bella and newborn Luke, in Los Angeles, CA.

 *To follow the latest news with Ezra’s work visit the Ezra Suko Fine Art Facebook Page